YingchenX/final_project_jfk_delay/project_proposal.md

     airports (ANOVA)
 -   Find rankings of airports according to the above criteria
--   Create our own grading scale index and find the airport with the highest overall grading, rank airports according to all criteria.
+-   Create our own grading scale index and find the airport with the highest overall grading, rank airports according to all criteria
--   Find the best airport according to the user’s own preference.
+-   Find the best airport according to the user’s own preference

 ## Visualizations and EDA